External database

 Connector configuration

-After completing the prerequisites, reference the connector secret in your virtual cluster configuration:
+After completing the prerequisites, reference the connector secret in your tenant cluster configuration:

 controlPlane: